foundry-rs/starknet-foundry/docs/src/starknet/calldata-transformation.md

 ## Using `--arguments`

-Instead of serializing calldata yourself, `sncast` allows passing it in far more handy, human-readable form - as a tuple of Cairo expressions with `--arguments` flag.
+Instead of serializing calldata yourself, `sncast` allows passing it in a far more handy, human-readable form - as a list of comma-separated Cairo expressions wrapped in single quotes.
+This can be achieved by using the `--arguments` flag.
-When calldata is delivered in such form, Cast will perform serialization automatically, based on an ABI of the contract we interact with, following the [Starknet specification](https://docs.starknet.io/architecture-and-concepts/smart-contracts/serialization-of-cairo-types/).
+Cast will perform serialization automatically, based on an ABI of the contract we interact with, following the [Starknet specification](https://docs.starknet.io/architecture-and-concepts/smart-contracts/serialization-of-cairo-types/).